BrainForgeAI/UnityGame/README.md

 1. Run `pre-commit install` in the root of your project directory.

 2. (Optional) Run pre-commit hooks manually `pre-commit run --all-files`.

+To get Gemini to prompt questions, you'll need to clone another repository and follow the rules there, as that aspect is on another repository: https://github.com/BrainForgeAI/GeminiApp